MaximeKjaer/kjaer.io/_posts/2019-02-19-advanced-algorithms.md

     + If the page is in the cache, mark it
     + Otherwise:
         * If there is an unmarked page in the cache, evict an unmarked page chosen uniformly at random, bring the requested page in, mark it.
-        * Otherwise, unmark all pages and start a new phase
+        * Otherwise, unmark all pages and start a new phase.

+Let's state the following about the competitive ratio of this strategy:

 > lemma "Competitive ratio of the marking algorithm"
 > The above strategy achieves a competitive ratio of: